-The architecture on campus now showcases a range of styles, from neoclassical through modernist, brutalist, and deconstructivist.
-Among the timeless landmarks on campus are buildings designed by leading architects such as Alvar Aalto, Frank Gehry, Steven Holl, I. M. Pei '40, and Eero Saarinen.
+The campus architecture showcases a range of styles, from neoclassical through modernist, brutalist, and deconstructivist.
+Among the timeless landmarks on campus are buildings designed by leading architects such as Alvar Aalto, Frank Gehry, Steven Holl, Fumihiko Maki, I. M. Pei '40, and Eero Saarinen.
 Inside, you will find state-of-the-art facilities that support MIT's ongoing research efforts in multiple disciplines.
-These facilities range from wet labs, clean rooms, and makerspaces to wind tunnels, robot test labs, and, soon, a 200,000-square-foot (18,581 m2) nanotechnology and advanced imaging center.
+These facilities range from wet labs, clean rooms, and makerspaces to wind tunnels, robot and drone test labs, and a 214,000-square-foot (19,881 m) nanotechnology and advanced imaging center.